paradoxmr24/libraries/DataSource/DataSource_dev.md

 #### setPageData(response, mode)

-The `setPageData` method is a private method that sets page-related data based on the provided response and mode.
+The `setPageData` method is a private method that sets page-related data based on the provided response (from mongoose) and mode.

 ```javascript
 async setPageData(response, mode) {